TamasNeumer/Ph03nix-InterviewPrep/Web/SQL/SQL.md

 Country AS Address FROM Customers;
 ```

+**Subquerries with EXISTS or NOT EXISTS**
+- If a subquery returns any rows at all, EXISTS subquery is TRUE, and NOT EXISTS subquery is FALSE.
+  - `SELECT column1 FROM t1 WHERE EXISTS (SELECT * FROM t2);`

 **Cahcluated values in columns**
 - You can also display calculated values of columns using aliases.
 E.g: